-- 1. An energy source that is in the process of actively doing its work is known as energy.

-- a.
-Potential

-- b.
-Kinetic

-- c.
-Controlled

-2. Only authorized and affected employees are permitted to perform lockout procedures and maintenance on energized equipment.

-- a.
-True

-- b.
-False

-- 3. All lockout devices must be approved by your company.

-- a.
-True

-- b.
-False

-4. Tags must be attached securely enough to withstand pounds of force.

-- a.
-5

-- b.
-50

-- c.
-500

-5. What is the first step to take for returning equipment to service after repair work has been completed?

-- a.
-Remove locks and tags from the equipment - b.
-Inform affected employees the work has been completed - c.
-Remove all tools and materials from the immediate area

-6. During shift change, departing workers must remove their locks the arriving workers attach theirs.

-- a.
-Before - b.
-After

-7. Only authorized employees may remove a lockout device that must be removed when the person who installed it cannot be located.

-- a.
-True - b.
+Na ameDate a. b.
+An energy source that is in the process of actively doing its work is known as energy.
+Potential Kinetic Controlled Only authorized and affected employees are permitted to perform lockout procedures and maintenance on energized puipment.
+True False a.
+All lockout devices must be approved by your company.
+True False a. b.
+Tags must be attached securely enough to withstand pounds of force.
+5 50 500 a. b.
+What is the first step to take for returning equipment to service after repair work has been completed?
+Remove locks and tags from the equipment Inform affected employees the work has been completed Remove all tools and materials from the immediate area During shift change, departing workers must remove their locks the arriving workers attach eirs.
+Before After Only authorized employees may remove a lockout device that must be removed when the person who installed it nnot be located. a.
+True b.
 False